jbhersch/the_tomautometer/README.md

 <div style="text-align:center"><img src="images/sentiment_pdf.png" width="600" height="400" /></div><br>

 ## Tomato, Tomauto
 Now we're back to where it all started.
-How does the Tomautometer stack up against the Tomatometer.
+How does the Tomautometer stack up against the Tomatometer?
 The plot below compares the two for the 2017 Best Picture Oscar Nominees.
 <div style="text-align:center"><img src="images/oscar_films_barchart.png" width="600" height="400" /></div><br>